In many cases, people can treat minor gum bleeding at home. Good oral health and using right mouthwash can treat and prevent gum bleeding.

 Germs and microbes are no match for this mouthwash.
 It’s also efficient for eliminating plaque for a brighter smile.
 When you’re done swishing it, you’ll delight in a minty flavor instead of an alcohol burn.

 Securing yourself from bleeding gums when you have delicate teeth or gums is no easy feat: many mouthwashes consist of alcohol, colors, ingredients, or sulfates that create a burning feeling.
-If you’ve had a hard time to discover a rinse that fights plaque without fighting your mouth, CloSYS Original Unflavored Mouthwash was designed with you in mind.
+If you’ve had a hard time to discover a rinse that fights plaque without fighting your mouth, CloSYS Ultra Sensitive Mouthwash was designed with you in mind.

 CloSYS line of products includes an ADA-approved, patented component that keeps gum disease at bay without the discomfort of traditional mouthwashes.
 Its pH-balanced formula is mild enough to utilize even if you have painful canker sores or swollen gums.
 It costs ~$12.